 The following actions are typically used to address gaps in capability.
 They serve as a guide to building the necessary capacity to strengthen integrated geospatial information management processes and systems.
+The strategic pathway actions are recommended as a means to achieve the four key elements.

-Figure 4.3: Data includes several actions and tools designed to assist countries to achieve the best practice collection and management of integrated geospatial information.
+Figure 4.3: Data includes several actions and tools designed to assist countries to achieve best practice collection and management of integrated geospatial information.
 The actions are divided into six categories and reflect the order with which these actions are typically completed.